dnl-rss/secureum-slot4-security-pitfalls-101/00_version.md

 **WARNING**: Using the unlocked pragma means that different versions might be used for testing and development

-**BEST PRACTICE**: *Locking the pragma* ensures that contracts *do not accidentally get deployed using an older compiler version with unfixed bugs*.
+**BEST PRACTICE**: Lock the pragma to ensure that contracts do not accidentally get deployed using an older compiler version, with unfixed bugs.

 see [here](https://swcregistry.io/docs/SWC-103)